 When the Trust transfers Bitcoins to the Sponsor as payment of the Sponsor's Fee, or sells Bitcoins to fund payment of any Additional Trust Expenses, each U.S. Holder will be treated as having sold its pro rata share of those Bitcoins for their fair market value at that time (which, in the case of Bitcoins sold by the Trust, generally will be equal to the cash proceeds received by the Trust in respect thereof).
-As a result, each U.S. Holder will recognize gain or loss in an amount equal to the difference between (i) the fair market value of the U.S. Holder's pro rata share of the Bitcoins transferred and (ii) the U.S. Holder's tax basis for its pro rata share of the Bitcoins transferred.
+As a result, each U.S. Holder will recognize gain or loss in an amount equal to the difference between (i) the fair market value of the U.S. Holder's pro rata share of the Bitcoins transferred.
 Any such gain or loss will be short-term capital gain or loss if the U.S. Holder's holding period for its pro rata share of the Bitcoins is one year or less and long-term capital gain or loss if the U.S. Holder's holding period for its pro rata share of the Bitcoins is more than one year.
 A U.S. Holder's tax basis in its pro rata share of any Bitcoins transferred by the Trust generally will be determined by multiplying the tax basis of the U.S. Holder's pro rata share of all of the Bitcoins held in the Trust immediately prior to the transfer by a fraction the numerator of which is the amount of Bitcoins transferred and the denominator of which is the total amount of Bitcoins held in the Trust immediately prior to the transfer.
-Immediately after the transfer, the U.S. Holder's tax basis in its pro rata share of the Bitcoins remaining in the Trust will be equal to the tax basis of its pro rata share of the Bitcoins held in the Trust immediately prior to the transfer, less the portion of that tax basis allocable to its pro rata share of the Bitcoins transferred.
+Immediately after the transfer, the U.S. Holder's tax basis in its pro rata share of the Bitcoins held in the Trust will be equal to the tax basis of its pro rata share of the Bitcoins transferred.